maveniverse/tyr/README.md

 * Large scale (huge) BOMs are just bad: they clog Maven and Resolver for "what if it is used downstream".
   Is like shooting with a cannon onto mouse.
 Lumps "everything" onto consumer projects thay may want only tiny portion of it.
-* THe **`import`** scope hack is bad, many times confuses users.
-Moreover, the `import` scope **does not and never did** work in "Maven way" (it is first comes wins instead).
+* The **`import`** scope hack is bad, and too many times confuses users, even experienced ones.
+Moreover, the `import` scope **does not and never did** work in "Maven way" (it is first comes wins).

 ## Problem 2

-Consider Maven Plugins: each one was fully resolved, just to be embedded and run within Maven you are running.
+Consider Maven Plugins: originally each one was fully resolved, just to be embedded and run within Maven you are running.
 Long time ago, after the build, users would end up with multiple (half of dozen if not tens of it) versions of `maven-core` in their local repository, as each version of each plugin it depended on was resolved (downloaded, checksum calculated and so on) only to **be excluded** from plugin classpath